 And that remains true.
 If you've got little time to keep track of stocks, this really is the best investment advice around.
 It's not perfect -- after all, you might be asking, "Which index fund?"
 And then you'd want to specify certain characteristics, such as:

-That means a fund like Vanguard Total Stock Market Index (VTSMX), or the Vanguard Total Stock Market ETF
+That means a fund like Vanguard 500 Index

 When cornered at cocktail parties for investment advice, this is the one piece I usually provide.
-After all, barely 25% of mutual funds beat the relevant market index over time.
+After all, barely 25% of mutual funds over time beat the relevant market index.
 I don't think that you can really improve on this advice if you're stuck using four words or fewer.

 Such funds are out there.
 They take more than four words' worth of work to find, but Motley Fool Rule Your Retirement has uncovered a number of them.
 Along with a selection of exchange-traded funds that it recommends, as well as index funds beyond the S&P 500, our retirement newsletter focuses on inexpensive, diversified ways to save and invest for a healthy and happy retirement.